jchrisos/baseproject-nodejs/README.md

 # baseproject-nodejs

 Just a base nodejs project that uses expression, moongose and mysql.
 Nothing special, just a study case.
+And yes, it's really fun!!